niwgnip/Caesar-Cipher/readme.md

-# Company Manager
+# Caesar Cipher
-Caesae Key created with Python
+Caesar Key created with Python

 ## Introduction
 An application created in order to train Python.
 Code/decode with the help of Caesar Cipher (letters are shifted a certain number of places)